hapax/hapax.github.io/assets/chuzenji.md

 Nikko"), and even in this ambiguity, seems more defined by its shifting proximity to other things than by any properties of its own.
 It is in between, or around, but never "here".
-Appropriately enough, on the day I arrived Chuzenji was huddled in a blanket of fog and almost invisible; the town that wasn't there.
+Appropriately enough, the day I arrived Chuzenji was huddled in a blanket of fog and almost invisible; the town that wasn't there.
 Initially, it was no more than a pitstop on my way to the Senjogahara marshland, a wet and sprawling plain 1400 meters above sea